trustdan/IBKR-API-Go-Python/plan.md

 Feature: ATR-based Risk Management
   Scenario: Stop-loss triggered
     Given an open vertical spread on AAPL
-    And an ATR-based stop-loss at 2 × ATR
+    And an ATR-based stop-loss at 2 Ãƒâ€” ATR
     When price reaches the stop-loss level
     Then the system exits the trade automatically
     And sends a notification alerting me